ericmuckley/IMES/README.md

 Now you can enter/activate the envirnment by typing ```conda activate envname```.
 Your terminal prompt should change to show that you're inside the new environment.
 Now you can type ```spyder``` and _Spyder_ should open inside your new environment.
 With _Spyder_ open, you can open the _IMES.py_ file and run it.

+### Installing Anaconda dependencies from conda-pack

+This can be used to install an Anaconda environment on a machine with no network connectivity.
+Please fiollow the documentation at https://conda.github.io/conda-pack/#commandline-usage and use the _.tar.gz_ file in this folder to unpack the environment.

 ### Running the software

 To run the IMES software, open a Python editor like *Spyder*, which comes pre-packaged with *Anaconda*.
 In the editor, open *IMES.py* in the *imes_python* folder.
 Run *IMES.py* in the editor.
 If there are errors because of missing libraries, you must first install those libraries.
 To install them, open the *Anaconda prompt*, which comes pre-packaged with *Anaconda*.
 In the Anaconda prompt, type `conda install library_name`, where *library_name* is the name of the missing library.
 You can do an internet search for "conda install X", where *X* is the missing library name to figure out the best way to install the package through *Anaconda*.